X-23: All-New Wolverine

 The series opens approximately eight months after "Secret Wars", and reveals that her healing factor is working normally again after having been drained by Siphon in the Nexus of All Realities.

 Laura later discovers that Robert Chandler of Alchemax Genetics had made three clones of her named Bellona, Gabby, and Zelda who did not manifest the same mutation as her.
-This led to a fight with Alchemax Genetics which led to Bellona escaping, Gabby being taken in by X-23, and Zelda being killed.
+This led to a fight with Alchemax Genetics, during which Bellona escapes, Gabby is taken in by X-23, and Zelda is killed.

 The Hunt for Wolverine

 During the Hunt for Wolverine storyline, Laura attends a disguised black market auction in a submarine off the coast of Guam.
 After a disguised Tony Stark wins the genetic material of Luke Cage and Jessica Jones' daughter Danielle Cage in the auction, she advises Tony Stark to drop out of the auction afterwards.
 When the unidentified seller of the genetic material meets with Tony Stark, he is attacked by Mister Sinister for stealing the genetic material of the original Wolverine.
-Laura sheds her disguise and assists Iron Man in fighting Mister Sinister, slicing off Mister Sinister's left hand.
-Iron Man finds information in Mister Sinister's database which reveals that part of her genetic material was provided by Sarah Kinney, the scientist who created her and carried her to term.
+Laura sheds her disguise and assists Iron Man in fighting Sinister, slicing off Sinister's left hand.
+Iron Man finds information in Sinister's database which reveals that part of her genetic material was provided by Sarah Kinney, the scientist who created her and carried her to term.
 This makes her the biological daughter of both Sarah and Logan, and not strictly just a clone.